omni-door/site/src/components/Start/start-en.md

 ## Initialize a project

-- By npx：
+1. One method is use npx：
     ```shell
     npx @omni-door/cli init -s myProject
     ```

-- Install cli to the global：
+2. Otherwise you can install cli to the global：
   ```shell
   npm i -g @omni-door/cli
   ```
-  Perform initialization after installation：
+  Then Perform initialization after installation：
   ```shell
   omni init -s myProject
   ```

-> note: The project name is `myProject`
+> note: The project name will be `myProject`

 ## Run project
   ```shell